 By TMoM Team Member Katie Moosbrugger

-Well, a few years ago, I decided to check out that lake.
+If you’re not able to do a beach trip this summer, don’t fret because the perfect solution nearby!
+Our family always loved to hike at Hanging Rock State Park (see our blogs about this here), and several years ago, I decided to check out that lake.
 I packed the kids up – along with a beach chair, sand toys, and my favorite book – and hightailed it to Hanging Rock’s lake.
 But we’re not talking about just a lake.
 It’s pretty much a full blown beach situated right here in the Triad!

 If you’re looking for a fun day trip this summer, you need to plan a beach day at Hanging Rock.
 Here’s why…

 Located in Danbury, NC, Hanging Rock’s beach is less than an hour’s drive from Winston-Salem and about 90 minutes from Greensboro and High Point.
 The lake swimming area at Hanging Rock State Park opened on May 29 this year, and will operate 5 days a week (Thursdays through Mondays) through the summer.
 The area will be closed Tuesdays and Wednesdays; swimming is not allowed when the lake is closed.
 Hours of operation are from 10am – 5:45pm on days swimming is open.

 When you enter the park, just follow the signs to where it says “swimming.”
 You’ll cross a bridge where you’ll see the 12-acre lake beach to your right.
 At the top of the drive, you’ll arrive at a parking lot and it’s just a short walk down a paved path to a large stone building that overlooks the lake.
 Enter the stone building at the bottom and you’ll be greeted by the check-in desk.
 The fee to enter is $6 for adults and $4 for children ages 3-12.